July 30, 2018

 QuARMS is the only admission route of its kind in Canada for high school students.

 The Queen’s University Accelerated Route to Medical School (QuARMS) is a unique opportunity for Chancellor Scholarship applicants to enter medical school after only two years of undergraduate studies in arts, science or computer science at the Faculty of Arts and Science.

-QuARMS offers 10 exceptional high school students a unique opportunity for two-year undergraduate education that prepares them to enter the Queen’s School of Medicine directly.
-In addition to enrolling in first and second-year courses in the Faculty of Arts and Science, QuARMS students will be exposed to experiential learning strategies to develop their advocacy, communication, collaboration and professionalism skills.
+QuARMS offers 10 exceptional high school students a unique opportunity for a two-year undergraduate education that prepares them to enter the Queen’s School of Medicine directly.
+In addition to enrolling in first and second-year courses in the Faculty of Arts and Science, QuARMS students will be exposed to experiential learning strategies to develop their advocacy, communication, collaboration, and professionalism skills.

 This educational initiative, unique among post-secondary institutions in Canada, will shorten the minimum length of undergraduate training for students before entering Queen’s Medical School, enriching and focusing their academic and extracurricular academic experiences. entry into medical training.
 This reduces the time to obtain a medical degree from one of Canada’s leading medical schools.